VamKon/AzureNotes/AzureDev.md

   ```
   * Lease a blob - `http://127.0.0.1:10000/devstoreaccount1/mycontainer/myblob?comp=lease` gives exclusive write access.
   * If you enable `soft delete` on blobs, both blobs and snapshots can be recovered if deleted.
+  * Using `Azure Active Directory` for security
+    * Register app accessing storage in Azure AD.
+    * Grant your registered app permissions to storage account.
+To use same user permissions as app use `user_impersonation` permission
+    * This is a `delegated` type permission
 ## Table
 * Operating on tables via code:
   ```csharp